holoom/mpc_controller/README.md

    roslaunch mpc_controller mpc.node
 5. Run the planner in RViz

-Alternatively, use the launch file for automated setup:
+Alternatively, use the new launch file for automated setup:

 - `roslaunch mpc_controller mpc.launch gazebo_gui:=true world_file:=<path_to_world_file>`